JuliaPluto/GracefulPkg.jl/README.md

 ## Use in Pluto.jl
-*(TODO after release)* GracefulPkg.jl is used by [Pluto.jl](https://plutojl.org/) when launching a notebook with an embedded package environment.
+GracefulPkg.jl is used by [Pluto.jl](https://plutojl.org/) when launching a notebook with an embedded package environment.
 Pluto will try to reproduce the environment used to write the notebook.
 If this does not work, the strategies from GracefulPkg are used to make sure that the notebook can still launch.

-TODO this code is currently still in the Pluto codebase as the function `with_auto_fixes`.

 > 🙋 GracefulPkg is based on experiences from the Pluto developers, seeing countless notebooks "in the wild".
 Pluto notebooks should **always run**, trying to maintain as much of the original environment as possible.
 The strategies in GracefulPkg were found to fix most environments in the least invasive way possible.